 Lumineers are more expensive than veneers, averaging between $800 and $2,000 per tooth.
 Lumineers, like veneers, are considered cosmetic dental procedures, and are therefore, not likely to be covered by most dental insurance plans.

-Lumineers are great teeth correction options for dental patients with stained, misaligned, cracked, or chipped teeth and patients who have noticeable, embarrassing gaps between teeth.
+Lumineers are a great teeth correction option for patients with stained, misaligned, cracked, or chipped teeth and patients who have noticeable, embarrassing gaps between teeth.